arrow_forward

 You can change the equal temperament tuning scale to a different tuning.

-You can set the synchronization method of the arpeggiator.
+You can set the synchronization method of the arpeggiator and sequencer.

-When the synchronization method is internal sync or Ableton Link, you can change the tempo of the arpeggiator.
+When the synchronization method is internal sync, you can change the tempo of the arpeggiator and sequencer.

 The audio buffer size affects the amount of latency and the CPU usage.
 Higher setting will reduce crackling noise at high CPU usage, but also cause more latency.